Main Office: 20541 Pascal Way Lake Forest, CA 92630

 Vinyl frames have become popular due to their low-maintenance nature, durability, affordability, and energy efficiency.
 They come in various colors that do not require painting or staining, eliminating the need for regular maintenance.

 Vinyl frames are immune to rotting or warping since they do not absorb moisture; therefore perfect for areas where dampness is prevalent.
-However, vinyl has a relatively shorter lifespan compared to wood.
+But, vinyl has a relatively shorter lifespan compared to wood.

 Aluminum Frames

-Aluminum frames are renowned for their strength and durability yet lightweight nature, making them perfect for large windows applications such as storefronts or sky-facing windows in high-rise buildings.
+Aluminum frames are known for their strength and durability yet lightweight nature, making them perfect for large windows applications such as storefronts or sky-facing windows in high-rise buildings.
 It is also highly recyclable, making it eco-friendly.
-However, it offers poor insulating properties, compromising energy efficiency.
+But, it offers poor insulating properties, compromising energy efficiency.

 Fiberglass Frames

 They are also low-maintenance, with their paint coating lasting longer than wooden frames.
-However, fiberglass frames might not be as aesthetically pleasing as wooden frames since they come in limited colors.
+But, fiberglass frames might not be as aesthetically pleasing as wooden frames since they come in limited colors.

 Composite Frames